-Report Description Timing Performance Criteria Responsible Person (s) Annual Report (State) Annual Reports are required each year for three years from the commencement of operation.
+Report Description Timing Performance Criteria Responsible Person (s) implementation of mitigation measures or within another specified timeframe as determined through consultation with BCS and/or DCCEEW.
+BCS and DCCEEW will be notified within 10 days of the commencement of operation if no impact triggers have been recorded during the commissioning surveys.
+Annual Report (State) Annual Reports are required each year for three years from the commencement of operation.
 The first Annual Report will be submitted to the Planning Secretary and BCS following completion of the first year of the carcass search program and the bird and bat surveys.
-The first Annual Report will: • Analyse, summarise, and provide commentary on data collected throughout the preceding year's bird and bat monitoring program (including the bird and bat surveys, carcass search surveys, carcass persistence trial and carcass detectability trial).
-Discussion on the findings of the bird and bat survey must include comparison with baseline data and interpretation of the findings in the context of regional conditions. • Analyse, summarise, and provide commentary on data collected from impact trigger events, and analyse collision rates relative to impact trigger levels. • If implemented, document the nature and timing of mitigation measures and assess potential impacts of such. • Report on any environmental (abiotic and biotic) factors or significant events that contributed to the data collected.
-A second Annual Report will be submitted to the Planning Secretary and BCS following completion of the two-year carcass search program.
-The second Annual Report will: • Analyse, summarise, and provide commentary on data collected throughout the preceding year's carcass search program. • Analyse, summarise, and provide commentary on data collected from impact trigger events, and analyse collision rates relative to impact trigger levels. • If implemented, document the nature and timing of mitigation measures and assess potential impacts of such. • Report on any environmental (abiotic and biotic) factors or significant events that contributed to the data collected.
-A third Annual Report will be submitted to the Planning Secretary and BCS following completion of the bird and bat surveys during the third operational year survey.
-This report must include comparison with baseline data and year one data and interpretation of the fi Annually for three years and once following the fifth year of bird and bat monitoring Annual reports to be submitted to the Planning Secretary and BCS within three months of completion of annual monitoring.
+The first Annual Report will: Clearly identify any results recorded during commissioning survey and following commencement of operation.
+Analyse, summarise, and provide commentary on data collected throughout the preceding year's bird and bat monitoring program (including the bird and bat surveys, carcass search surveys, carcass persistence trial and carcass detectability trial).
+Discussion on the findings of the bird and bat survey must include comparison with baseline data and interpretation of the findings in the context of regional conditions.
+Analyse, summarise, and provide commentary on data collected from impact trigger events, and analyse collision rates relative to impact trigger levels.
+If implemented, document the nature and timing of mitigation measures and assess potential impacts of such.
+Report on any environmental (abiotic and biotic) factors or significant events that contributed to the data collected.
+Asecond Annual Report will be submitted to the Planning Secretary and BCS following completion of the two-year carcass search program.
+Analyse, summarise, and provide commentary on data collected from impact trigger events, and analyse collision rates relative to impact trigger levels.
+If implemented, document the nature and timing of mitigation measures and assess potential impacts of such.
+Analyse, summarise, and provide commentary on data collected from impact trigger events, and analyse collision rates relative to impact trigger levels.
+If implemented, document the nature and timing of mitigation measures and assess potential impacts of such.
+Report on any environmental (abiotic and biotic) factors or significant even Annually for three years and once following the fifth year of bird and bat monitoring Annual reports to be submitted to the Planning Secretary and BCS within three months of completion of annual monitoring.
 Annual reports to include all information referred to description column within this table.
 All raw data collected as part of the monitoring program will be provided to the Planning Secretary and BCS with the annual reports.
 RPWF Environmental Representative • Submission of Annual Reports Contracted Ecologist • Preparation of Annual Reports